Dalarna University's logo and link to the university's website

 Dalarna University, School of Health and Welfare, Caring Science/Nursing.

-Facilitating facilitators to facilitate-Some general comments on a strategy for knowledge implementation in health services2023In: Frontiers in health services, ISSN 2813-0146, Vol. 3, article id 1112936Article in journal (Refereed)
+Facilitating facilitators to facilitate-Some general comments on a strategy for knowledge implementation in health services2023In: Frontiers in Health Services, E-ISSN 2813-0146, Vol. 3, article id 1112936Article in journal (Refereed)

 Abstract [en]